ishworii/Post_API_fastapi/README.md

 # FastAPI Blog API

 This is a **FastAPI**-based RESTful API for managing posts and users with JWT-based authentication.
 The API allows users to create, read, update, and delete posts, and provides authentication through token-based login.
 Users need a valid token to access protected routes.

 ## TODO

-- **Add query params to filter query by author, title, search string, or something else**
+- **~~Add query params to filter query by author, title, search string, or something else~~**
 - **Add role-based user (normal/admin)**
+    - **Admin can delete any post,comment**
+    - **Normal users can only delete or update their post,comment,and user details**
 - **Add functionality so that user can subscribe to a post**
 - **~~Only receive notifications if user is an author, has commented~~, or has subscribed to a post.**

 ## DISCLAIMER

 ### Alembic migrations currently not functional, will fix later.

 ## Features